gbrugger/FlightSurety/README.md

 `http://localhost:8000`

-Add Ganache running on localhost:8545 as a Network to Metamask to be able to use the wallets and simulate correct authentication.
+Add Ganache running on localhost:8545 as a Network to Metamask to be able to use the wallets and simulate correct authorization for each profile.

-Add accounts (1) and (2) as airlines.
-Account 1 is registered when contract is deployed and is automatically funded by dapp.
+Account [1] is registered when contract is deployed.
+Add accounts [1] and [2] to Metamask as airlines.

-Add account(6) as passenger.
+Add account [6] to Metamask as passenger.

-Switch to account[0] in Metamask and load the page for the first time.
+Switch to account [0] (contract owner) in Metamask and load the page for the first time.
 The app contract will be authorized.
+If you use an account other than the data contract's owner, authorization will not work.

-Switch to account[1] in Metamask and fund the contract with 10 ETH, to be able to participate.
-Register an airline with the address of account[2].
+Switch to account [1] in Metamask and fund the contract with 10 ETH, to be able to participate.
+Then, register an airline with the address of account [2].

+Switch to account [2] in Metamask and fund airline with account [2] to make the first 2 flights in the flight list to work.
+In a real dapp, the flight list would be dynamic,as airlines engage with the contract.

-Switch to account[1] in Metamask and buy insurance for up to 1 ETH.
+Switch to account [6] in Metamask and buy insurance for up to 1 ETH in one of the flights.
+If the airline that provides the flight is not funded, an error will be thrown in the UI.

 ## Develop Server